OliverKurz/animated-cursor-theme-collection/README.md

 --------
 Original cursor designs by Mr GRiM, Razorsedge and others.
 Visit [Virtual Customs](http://virtualcustoms.net/forum.php) for more.

-Thanks to the MATE cursors for cursor scheme template and context.
+Thanks to the MATE cursor theme developers for cursor scheme and context.